A structure and asymptotic preserving scheme for the Vlasov-Poisson-Fokker-Planck model

-We estimate the first two terms in the latter right hand side using Young inequality and the first line in \eqref{useful:estimates:h}.
+We estimate the first two terms in the latter right-hand side using Young inequality and the first line in \eqref{useful:estimates:h}.
 The last two terms are estimated applying Cauchy-Schwarz inequality and the second line in \eqref{useful:estimates:h}.
 Hence, we get

 for any positive $\eta$, for some positive constant $C$ depending only on $\rho_i$ and $T_0$ and with $\ols{\tau}_0=\min(1,\tau_0)$.
 Taking the sum between \eqref{time:der:additional:term} multiplied by $\beta_0$ and the estimate in Proposition \ref{energy:estimate} and replacing $\cJ_1$, $\cJ_2$ and $\cJ_3$ with the latter estimates, it yields